USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

-Modeling assumptions, related algorithmic formulations, and the limitations of these capabilities will be reviewed and critiqued internally during team meetings or dedicated peer reviews depending upon the required LOF.
+Modeling assumptions, related algorithmic formulations, and the limitations of these capabilities will be reviewed and critiqued internally during team meetings, coordination and collaboration activities with community stakeholders or dedicated peer reviews depending upon the required LOF.
 Preliminary reviews focus on initial ideas or direction for a specific work product.
 These reviews seek both a "sanity check" and consider possible alternatives.
 Detailed reviews focus on the completed work product to ensure its acceptability and typically will invite customer participation.
-Additionally, external reviews are conducted through peer-reviewed journal articles and conferences.
+Additionally, external reviews are conducted through community software repository collaborations, peer-reviewed journal articles and conferences.

 #### PR8.
 Document designs for models and algorithms